As Telephone No. 756 but with provision for four press buttons. TELECOMMUNICATIONS INSTRUCTION

 B0144

-Issue 1, Nov 1979 PUSH BUTTON TELEPHONES SELF CONTAINED (SC) BATTERYLESS
+Issue 1, Nov 1979 PUSH BUTTON TELEPHONES

-Four Button Table Model (Telephone 758)
+Four Button Table Model (Telephone No. 758)

-DESCRIPTION This batteryless Push Button Telephone is a four button table instrument which has a 10 button
+DESCRIPTION This battery-less Push Button Telephone is a four button table instrument which has a 10 button

-keypad; it supersedes the battery operated Telephone 768.
+keypad; it supersedes the battery operated Telephone No. 768.
 The instrument is available only in ivory.
 Each key has a black engraved numeral on a white ground.
-The layout of the numbers conforms to the recommendations of the International Consultative Committee on Telephones and Telegraphs (CCITT).

-The instrument will be issued with a 3 metre cord but a longer cord can be fitted if required.
+The instrument will be issued with a 3 metre cord

 FIELD OF USE This instrument is suitable for those Plan extension arrangements which could be provided by the use of the